 Inaugurated in 2009, the Curitibanos Campus is located 302 km west of Florianópolis and offers degree programs in the field of agricultural sciences.
-To strengthen its teaching, research and outreach activities, the campus has two experimental farms, one for agriculture and livestock (with 24 ha) and the other for forest farming (with 31 ha).
+To strengthen its teaching, research and outreach activities, the campus includes two experimental farms, one for agriculture and livestock (with 24 ha) and the other for forest farming (with 31 ha).

 To learn more, visit the website curitibanos.ufsc.br

 The Rector John David Ferreira Lima Campus, in Trindade, Florianópolis, is UFSC’s main campus since its foundation in 1960.
-It occupies an area of more than 2,000,000 ha.
+It occupies an area of more than 1,140,000 m².
 The main administrative bodies and eleven academic schools are located on this campus, as well as the University Central Library, the University Restaurant, several research laboratories, the Colégio de Aplicação [laboratory school] and the Child Development Center.

 The activities of the School of Agricultural Sciences are developed in Itacorubi, a neighborhood located 3.6 km far from the main campus.

-Currently, it offers undergraduate programs in Aerospace Engineering, Naval Engineering, Transportation and Logistics Engineering, Railway and Subway Engineering, Mechatronics Engineering, Infrastructure Engineering, Automotive Engineering and Interdisciplinary Program in Mobility.
+Currently, it offers undergraduate degrees in: Aerospace Engineering, Naval Engineering, Transportation and Logistics Engineering, Railway and Subway Engineering, Mechatronics Engineering, Infrastructure Engineering, Automotive Engineering and Interdisciplinary Program in Mobility.
 The campus also runs two master’s degree programs in Mechanical Engineering and Sciences and Electronic Systems Engineering.